edukey/thoughts/WebAPI.md

   * html : good for humans only when behind a browser, like xml
 * json : good for javascript clients &amp; servers, average for human, self expressed types (string, num, boolean, list) but no date-time type
 * csv : good for human when small and comma used, good for Excel and SQL databases import/export, good for volumes
-* yaml : good for human, has comments, supports datetime, indentation based, can do explicit typing
+* [yaml](http://www.yaml.org/) : good for human, has comments, supports datetime, indentation based, can do explicit typing ; [js-yaml](https://github.com/nodeca/js-yaml)
-* markdown : good for humans behind a simple text editor, no data semantics
+* markdown : good for humans, but no data structure semantics (fields, types), can be emulated with added semantics (using bullets)

 ## Versionning

+Two strategies that can be combined :

+* Ensure non breaking changes
-* Ensure client wont break on new fields, but just ignore them : non-breaking changes
+  * Ensure client wont break on new fields, but just ignore them : non-breaking changes (avoid XSD validation)
   * Allow client to explicitely declare the fields it wants to get (ODATA)
+* Support multiple parallel versions

-within url as /api/v1/account => breaks HATEOAS within header as Accept : Accept: application/vnd.acme.account-v2+xml => HATEOAS compliant
+  * within url as `/api/v1/account` => breaks HATEOAS
+  * within header as : `Accept: application/vnd.acme.account-v2+xml` => HATEOAS compliant

 * [Williams 2008](http://barelyenough.org/blog/2008/05/versioning-rest-web-services/)